dorack/jiralicious/README.md

 Default auth type is now Basic auth.
 Cookie auth will be deprecated in the next version.

+## Changes in 0.5.0
+* Added restriction for Hashie to not use version 3.0.0 and above
+* Added Component class and included all API functionality
+* Added Version class and included all API functionality

 ## Changes in 0.4.2

 * Opened up HTTParty to any version.